Crew is a mobile app that combines a universal group voice intercom with shared locations on a map.

 The files are in ogg/opus format.
 Android can natively play them. iOS requires other apps, such as VLC to play these.

-You can separate the local microphone input from the intercom conversation to simplify video editing, with different combination of noise filtering.
+You can separate the local microphone input from the intercom conversation to simplify video editing, with different combinations of noise filtering.

 Check-out the settings to get more explanations.